-- 1. Balance the chemicals: See the section titled "Understanding the chemistry" on page 36 for recommended water balance.
+- 1. Balance the chemicals: See the section titled "Understanding the chemistry" on page 40 for recommended water balance.
+Remove metals from the water using a phosphate-free metal remover and test the water to ensure that phosphate levels are lower than 100 ppb (parts per billion).
 This will ensure that the transition to the natural chlorine generator system is quick and reliable. - 2.
 New Pools: wait 30 days or longer if specified by your pool builder, for plaster to cure before adding salt or operating the natural chlorine generator. - 3.
-Biguanide Pools: if installing the system in a pool that has Biguanide sanitizers, all Biguanide must be removed prior to system startup. - Now that your new controller has been physically installed, water chemistry should be tested and adjusted prior to initiating automated control of the pool.
+Biguanide Pools: if installing the system in a pool that has Biguanide sanitizers, all Biguanide must be removed prior to system startup.

+Now that your new controller has been physically installed, water chemistry should be tested and adjusted prior to initiating automated control of the pool.
 Check that your pool water conforms to the following ranges before powering on and setting up the Resilience D Plus.